Fantasy Football Insurance: How It Works and Why You Need It

 Fantasy sports insurance can help protect that investment.
 Fantasy football policies are intended to reimburse the policyholder for costs associated with joining a league and performing pre-draft and in-season stat research.

 If one of a fantasy leaguer’s star athletes gets injured, that player could lose their chance of taking home a portion of the winnings.
+This could be an otherwise excellent player choice.
 Many serious fantasy players consider fantasy football insurance a strategic tool for success.

 Much like athletes who take out policies to protect their body parts in case of injury, fantasy football players take out insurance to help protect their investment in reality-based football games.
 Fantasy football policies are intended to reimburse the policyholder for costs associated with joining a league and performing pre-draft and in-season stat research.